eastmaels/steemblog.github.io/_posts/account/deanliu/2019-01-05_finally-big-boss-showed-up-umf0nlyt.md

 - - -

-This page is synchronized from the post: [Finally....
-Big boss showed up.](https://steemit.com/@deanliu/finally-big-boss-showed-up-umf0nlyt)
+This page is synchronized from the post: ['Finally....
+Big boss showed up.'](https://steemit.com/@deanliu/finally-big-boss-showed-up-umf0nlyt)